 Things to remember

-- Wisdom teeth are the rear molars that erupt usually during the late teens or early 20s.
+- Wisdom teeth usually come through during the late teens or early 20s.

 You might also be interested in: